SixArm/rust-101/topics/traits/display-trait-for-formatting.md

 # Display trait for formatting

 In Rust, the `Display` trait is a built-in trait that allows developers to format a value as a string for display purposes.
-It is used to provide a human-readable representation of a type.
+It provides a human-readable representation of a type.

 When a type implements the `Display` trait, it can be formatted as a string using the `format!` macro or the `println!` macro with the `{}` format specifier.
-This will use the `Display` implementation to convert the value into a string that can be displayed to the user.
+This will use the `Display` implementation to convert the value into a string that can be displayed.

-To implement the `Display` trait for a custom type, developers need to define a `fmt` method on the type that takes a formatter object and formats the type's fields into a string.
+To implement the `Display` trait for a custom type, we define a `fmt` method on the type that takes a formatter object.
 The formatter object implements the `fmt::Write` trait, which provides methods for writing to a string buffer.

 For example, let's consider a simple Point struct: